anshikam30/Minimising-TLB-misses-using-Large-Pages-/README.md

 # Minimising TLB misses using Large Pages

+This is part of Assignment 2 of course E0-243 High performance Computer Architecture offered at CSA department at Indian Institute of Science.

 We are given an unknown workload `libwork.so` which does not access all the allocated memory in a uniform manner.
 Hence, we need to first identify the virtual address regions that witness the most TLB misses and later deploy these regions with large pages so that the TLB misses are minimised and overall program performance is improved.